AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    >[!NOTE]
    >
-   >For security, the Verification Codes in your TFA application continuously expire and regenerate. **_Always_** use the code that is currently displayed.
+   >For security, the verification codes in your TFA application continuously expire and regenerate. **_Always_** use the code that is currently displayed.

 1. Save the **[!UICONTROL Recovery Codes]** presented in a safe and accessible place.